honestbleeps/Reddit-Enhancement-Suite/changelog/UNRELEASED.md

 - A few fixes and improvements to the Orangered module (thanks @andytuba)
 - Fix media resize keyboard shortcut resizing more than one image at once (thanks @larsjohnsen)
 - Prevent RES from setting `<body>` to `position: relative` and breaking stylesheets (thanks @erikdesjardins)
+- Style Keyboard Nav help panel in nightmode (thanks @andytuba)
+- Fix Never Ending Reddit endlessly loading at the end of a listing (thanks @larsjohnsen)
+- Fix submitHelper "already submitted" warning always appearing when switching from text to link posting (thanks @erikdesjardins)

 ### Housekeeping / Other